About Habitat for Humanity Okaloosa County

 Our Local History

-At the end of 2012 forty-nine homes have been completed with more than 100 children's lives changed for the better.
+At the end of 2015 fifty five homes have been completed with more than 110 children's lives changed for the better.
 Offering a hand-up, not a hand-out, the Habitat mission enables the American dream to become a reality for families that often times would not be able to succeed without assistance.

 With the help of more than 600 volunteers a year and more than 1,500 volunteer hours per home, Habitat completes an average of